 With a curious look on his face he tells me.
 “No, just two transit cops.
-Tell me though, what didda ya feel from him.
+Tell me though, what did you feel from him.
 The one opened the door?”

 I don’t even have to think about it.
 “Respect.”

-“Somethin’ to member.
+“Something to remember.
 A lesson.
 People, people everywhere, believe in the appearances presented to ‘em.
-A black town car, the driver staying in the car, two people walking toward it.
-Ta him, we’s important.
-He believes it.
-They both believe it.
-At that moment in time, that reality as presented, be a certainty for em.
-Our actions only served to verify their belief.”
+A black town car, the driver staying in the car, two people walkin toward it.
+To him, we’re important.
+He believed it.
+They both believed it.
+At that moment in time, that reality, was a certainty.
+Our actions served to verify that belief.”

 “And this is important?”

-“Yup.
-What we present to the world differs from the reality that we work under.
+“Yeah.
+What we present to the world differs from the reality we work in.
 You’ll learn.
-This be just the beginnin.
+This be just the beginning.”